noavisl/Task-Manager/README.md

 This section provides detailed information about each component of the Task Manager project:

 ### Home Page
-General homepage where users can sign up, log in, and find general information about the project/system.
+General homepage where users can sign up, log in, and find general information about the system.
 ![Home Page](Description%20pictures/HomePage.png)

 ### Sign In Page